logicnow/BlueSky/README.md

 ~~- Set up persistant storage for the bluesky container.~~
   - ~~This will require alot of changes to get those files within different directories.~~
-- Fix SSL if being used in container.
+- ~~Fix SSL if being used in container.~~
   - ~~right now complaining about "/etc/ssl/certs/ssl-cert-snakeoil.pem"~~
-  - outline instructions for mapping your own cert.
+  - ~~outline instructions for mapping your own cert.~~
 - Add example of Caddy docker container in front of bluesky for auto-generated SSL certificates :)
 - ~~Auto-generate client installer~~
 - ~~Handle emailHelper setup~~
+- SSH Pub Key auth by default - instructions on setting keys
+- Bring back fail2ban

 ### Links